It’s coming….the day will go dark during the Total Solar Eclipse 2024 across North America – and Ohio is in the path of totality!

 For more information, activities, events, and resources, check out the NASA website.

 Looking for more solar eclipse information?
 Check out Solar Eclipse Viewing Parties around Columbus (most of these will provide free solar eclipse glasses).
-This will be updated in 2023/2024.

 Check out some of the most popular articles for Columbus on the CheapSubscribe to Columbus on the Cheap's email list